joshprk/libobs-rs/README.md

 > [!NOTE]
 > The libobs-wrapper API is now fully sendable and async.
-If you do not want to use the async runtime, enable the feature `blocking` for `libobs-wrapper`
+If you do not want to use the async runtime, enable the feature `blocking` for `libobs-wrapper` & `libobs-sources`

 ## Prerequisites